ibb4u2006/blob-store/README.md

 Tech Stack :

-- Next.Js: To perform some server-side functionality, like writing to and reading from file system, create api routes etc
+- Next.Js: A React framework used to perform some server-side functionality, like writing to and reading from file system, create api routes etc
 - React.Js: Frontend Javascript Library
 - React Bootstrap and Bootstrap: CSS Library
 - Styled Components: For CSS in Javascript/Typescript functionality